SaraTisell/wwq/README.md

 * Option buttons
   * Works correct and takes the user to next the question or displays results if quiz is completed.

+### Bugs

+No know bugs were found during the testing.

 ### Lighthouse Testing

 ![Lighthouse home page mobile](documents/readme_img/wwq-lighthouse-mobile.webp)